dorischai2/SimplyDone/README.md

 * Delete a list

 ## Learnings so far
 I have learned to efficiently to use 'vector' for dynamic arrays and it has made certain aspects of the project much easier.
-I also learned about 'filesystem' library to help me navigate file systems
+I also learned about 'filesystem' library to help me navigate the directories.